 B. Describe how stakeholders will be engaged in the development of the plan.
-Describe your intended outreach methods during the plan's development (e.g., charrettes; community workshops; pop-up events; social media, etc.), including the number of outreach activities and estimated number of people reached.
+Describe your intended outreach methods during the plan's development (e.g., charrettes, community workshops, pop-up events, social media, etc.), including the number of outreach activities and estimated number of people reached.
 How will you maximize the accessibility of the community engagement process? (e.g., providing translation, interpretation, and child care services; selecting times/locations convenient to the general public; ensuring culturally/linguistically appropriate materials).
-Describe the strategies you will use to address engagement challenges that you expect to arise due to the ongoing COVID-19 pandemic.
+If applicable, describe strategies you will use to address any unique engagement challenges you expect to arise (e.g., challenges related to ongoing natural disaster or COVID-19 impacts).
 (0-15 points)